Second Opium War: Outbreak

-The Arrow Incident
+Arrow incident

 To give Chinese merchant vessels operating around treaty ports the same privileges accorded to British ships by the Treaty of Nanjing, British authorities granted the vessels British registration in Hong Kong.
 In October 1856, Chinese marines in Canton seized a cargo ship called the Arrow on suspicion of piracy, arresting twelve of its fourteen Chinese crew members.
 The Arrow, which had previously been used by pirates, was captured by the Chinese government and subsequently resold.
 It was then registered as a British ship and still flew the British flag at the time of its detention, though its registration had expired.
 Its captain, Thomas Kennedy, who was aboard a nearby vessel at the time, reported seeing Chinese marines pull the British flag down from the ship.
 The British consul in Canton, Harry Parkes, contacted Ye Mingchen, imperial commissioner and Viceroy of Liangguang, to demand the immediate release of the crew, and an apology for the alleged insult to the flag.
 Ye released nine of the crew members but refused to release the other three.

 First Battle of Canton (1856)

 On 23 October, the British destroyed four barrier forts.
-On 25 October, a demand was made that the British be allowed to enter the Canton.
+On 25 October, a demand was made that the British be allowed to enter Canton.
 The next day, the British began to bombard the city, firing one shot every 10 minutes.
 Ye Mingchen issued a bounty on every British head taken.
 On 29 October, the Royal Navy blasted a hole in the poorly defended and inadequate city walls.
 The troops entered Canton, with the flag of the United States being planted on the walls and residence of Ye Mingchen by James Keenan, the U.S. Consul.
 Losses were three killed and 12 wounded.
 Negotiations failed and the city was bombarded.
 On 6 November, 23 war junks attacked and were destroyed.
 There were pauses for talks, with the British bombarding at intervals, causing fires.
 On 5 January 1857, the British returned to Hong Kong.

 On 3 March 1857, the British government lost a Parliamentary vote regarding the Arrow incident and what had taken place at Canton to the end of the previous year.
 This defeat led to a general election in April 1857 which increased the government's majority.

 In April, the British government asked the United States of America and Russia if they were interested in alliances, but both parties rejected the offer.
-In May 1857, the Indian Mutiny became serious, British troops destined for China were diverted to India. which was considered the priority issue.
+In May 1857, the Indian Mutiny became serious, and British troops destined for China were diverted to India. which was considered the priority issue.